 Tripods: The use of tripods at all archaeological sites and some museums requires a permit.
-If you want to use a tripod you will need to apply for special permission from INBA (the government department that manages archaeological sites and some museums) and there will be a significant fee and plenty of paperwork involved.
+If you want to use a tripod you will need to apply for special permission from INAH (the government department that manages archaeological sites and some museums) and there will be a significant fee and plenty of paperwork involved.
 If you are outside Mexico, contact your local Mexican Consulate for information and details.
 Sites and museums which don't allow tripods offer a "package hold" facility for people carrying tripods, where they can be left until you leave the site or museum.
 Use of tripods elsewhere (public spaces, beaches, towns, etc.) is permitted.

-Etiquette: Be mindful of people you photograph, and if possible, ask their permission first - especially in small provincial communities and in the State of Chiapas, especially around San Cristobal de las Casas.
-Some places have restrictions on photography, and signs will be posted to advise you in such cases.
+Etiquette: Be mindful of people you photograph and, if possible, ask their permission first - especially in small provincial communities and in the State of Chiapas, and particularly around San Cristobal de las Casas.
+Some of these places have restrictions on photography, and signs will be posted to advise you in such cases.

 Churches: Taking pictures inside a church when there is a service going on is considered disrespectful, so you should refrain from doing it.
 Taking pictures inside a church at other times is acceptable in Mexico.

 If you are planning to travel to Mexico to film or take photographs professionally (including research, cultural, artistic and educational programs), you will need to apply for a temporary filming permit.
 Contact your local Mexican Consulate for details.